-Ideally, this should be done by an automated software system/algorithm to minimise labour requirements.

-- Producers should be subject to random third party spot-check auditing by their PROs and, less regularly but in more detail, by the relevant regional or national authorities.
-These investigations should: - Check data sources and their reliability; - o Check for any anomalous or suspicious individual packaging weights; and - Check calculations (e.g. Excel formulae). - It is recommended that PROs be subject to occasional audits by national authorities. - Member States should require producers to, as accurately as possible, assess their suppliers for the weight of packaging PoM. - Cross-check the data submitted by the PRO/s against other collective sources of data, for example from producer associations and sales data.
+- Annual checks should be made by producer responsibility organisations (PROs) and regulators as appropriate, to check any clear anomalies in producer data; e.g. a significant increase or decrease in a particular material quantity from previous years.
+Ideally, this should be done by an automated software system/algorithm to minimise labour requirements. - Producers should be subject to random third party spot-check auditing by their PROs and, less regularly but in more detail, by the relevant regional or national authorities.
+These investigations should: - Check data sources and their reliability; - Check for any anomalous or suspicious individual packaging weights; and - Check calculations (e.g. Excel formulae). - It is recommended that PROs be subject to occasional audits by national authorities. - Member States should require producers to, as accurately as possible, assess their suppliers for the weight of packaging PoM. - Cross-check the data submitted by the PRO/s against other collective sources of data, for example from producer associations and sales data.

-Data verification of the kinds listed above should always be undertaken by independent experts without any conflict of interest in regard to the producer or PRO being audited.
+Data verification of the kinds listed above should always be undertaken by independent experts without any conflict of interest with regard to the producer or PRO being audited.